 Non-toxic Products to Use in the House and Around the Yard

 Laundry soap.
-One half cup of laundry-boosting super washing soda, one cup white vinegar, 1/2 boras and 1/2 cup castile soap or Zum brand laundry soap.
+One half cup of laundry-boosting super washing soda, one cup white vinegar, 1/2 borax and 1/2 cup castile soap or chemical-free laundry soap such as the Zum brand.
 The only ingredients in the Zum laundry soap are potassium cocoate (saponifed 100% coconut oil), potassium bicarbonate (baking soda), essential oils, and glycerin (vegetable).

 Chemical-free pest control.
 Get rid of nasty critters with this natural chemical-free pest control: bay leaves, borax powder and peppermint oil.
 Crush up some bay leaves and sprinkle them outside the perimeter of your house along with food-grade diatomaceous earth or borax powder.
 You can also top off with sprinkling a few drops of peppermint oil.
 Place bay leaves inside your home too… in the kitchen, behind the fridge, under the sinks, on the counter tops or wherever there are problematic pests.